mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/README.md

 <img width=400px src=vomiting_emoji.png />

-You can find an explanation of this comic at https://www.explainxkcd.com/wiki/index.php/1813:_Vomiting_Emoji
+You can find an explanation of this comic at <https://www.explainxkcd.com/wiki/index.php/1813:_Vomiting_Emoji>

 **Monday:** Unicode

 1. Unicode is the international standard for representing text as numbers.

+    *References:*

+    1. Python tutorial: https://realpython.com/python-encodings-guide/ (**this is our main "textbook" and you are responsible for all the material in this link**)

 1. Python is famous for it's good, native Unicode support.
     Other languages like C/C++/Java it's technically possible to use Unicode correctly, but it's much more difficult.